PaulSquires/TradeTracker/README.md

 ### Multiple Instances of IB-Tracker
 Documentation work in progress...

+If IB-Tracker is executed multiple times then the previous instance of the program will be found and that instance will be displayed.
+This prevents multiple copies of the application from running at one time thereby overwriting the database data by each application instances.
+The exception to this rule is if IB-Tracker.exe is executed from different folders/subdirectories.
+In this case, individual instances of IB-Tracker will run because their databases will exist in different folders thereby avoiding the overwrite issue.

 ### Reconcile Local Database to TWS
 Documentation work in progress...

+If you are connected to TWS, performing a Reconcile will fetch your position data from the IBKR servers and then compare them to your locally stored data.
+Any discrepencies between the data will be displayed allowing you to find and correct any anomolies.
+This is a very useful feature to ensure that trades and transactions that you have created with IB-Tracker match trades that you have executed through TWS.

 ## TO DO
 - Continue to improve the keyboard navigation of the custom built controls.